 - FOB shipping point freight collected by the buyer – The pays for the transport and owns responsibility from the origin of the shipment

-- FOB shipping destination, freight prepaid by the seller – Seller pays all the cost and the buyer owns responsibility only after receiving the shipment.
+- FOB shipping destination, freight prepaid by the seller – Seller pays all the cost, and the buyer owns responsibility only after receiving the shipment.
 The buyer will not pay any shipping costs.

 - FOB shipping destination, freight collect from buyer – Buyer pays for the transport only at the time of delivery and takes responsibility only after the delivery of goods.

-- FOB shipping destination, freight prepaid by seller and charged back – Seller bears responsibility till the delivery, the buyer deducts the cost from invoice.
+- FOB shipping destination, freight prepaid by seller and charged back – Seller bears responsibility till the delivery, the buyer deducts the cost from the invoice.

 FOB (Freight On Board) vs CIF (Cost, Insurance and Freight)